How to organise an estate inventory

 Before the event, order an extract from the population register and report on the familial relationships of the deceased and all the stakeholders in the estate.
 Obtain a comprehensive report on family relationships for the deceased from every locality where he/she has lived after turning 15.
 Also acquire extracts from the population register for all stakeholders from the municipality in which they reside.

-Extracts from the population register and reports on family relationships can be acquired from the Local Register Office or the parish, if the persons are members of a parish.
-You can order electronically an extract of yourself from the Local Register office.
+Extracts from the population register and reports on family relationships can be acquired from the Digital and Population Data Services Agency or the parish, if the persons are members of a parish.

 Request information on the deceased person's assets and debts from all banks, insurance companies and funds where the deceased was a customer.
 Acquire information on the deceased's possible share ownership from companies.
 The estate inventory deed must include the value of assets.
 Real estate agents can help in determining the value of properties and residencies.